-So much of my present work is based in the art of free-writing or free-styling.
+So much of my present work is based on the art of free writing or free styling.
 I find my zone when writing, and when it’s in a poetic or rap form, I catch the ghost and get lost in the moments.
 I discovered that, staying present energy, through rapping and making music and have since translated it visually as writing in my work, still chasing those, lost in the moment, waves.

 This is a mix of music that picks me up.. pretty much all rap music and a few beats in there.
-When I’m in work mode, I normally put on beats, no lyrics, I get to distracted by raps and most of my work is filled with my own raps and writing.
-When I’m in motion and are looking for that energy fix.. these are some of the recent joints I have been going to lately..
-Some a bit older an others, but these days things touch after there release dates, and once they fall into the orbit they stay for a while.
+When I’m in work mode, I normally put on beats, no lyrics, I get too distracted by raps and most of my work is filled with my own raps and writing.
+When I’m in motion and am looking for that energy fix.. these are some of the recent joints I have been going to lately.
+Some are a bit older than others, but these days things touch after their release dates, and once they fall into the orbit they stay for a while.

 Waterfalls – Clams Casino

 I’m New Here – Gil-Scott Heron and Jamie XX